lokapal-xyz/education/content/howtodao/08-dao-research/Emerging-Trends-and-Future-Directions/Integration.md

 - **Decentralized Identity & Verifiable Credentials**
   - Soulbound Tokens (SBTs) for reputation-based governance (e.g., voting power based on contributions).
   - Verifiable credentials (VCs) for non-token governance mechanisms.

----

-## **Final Thoughts**

-By integrating AI, IoT, cryptography, and cross-industry applications, DAOs are pushing the boundaries of decentralization.
-These technologies enable smarter governance, stronger security, and greater automation, paving the way for next-generation DAOs that can interact seamlessly with the real world.